Fragtality/QualityWings2GSX/README.md

 - 3/Flight: The State as long the Plane is in the Air.
 - 4/Taxi In: The State when the Plane has touched down and Engines are still running.
 - 5/At Arrival Gate: The State while the Plane is being deboarded.
 Advances when Deboarding is finished.
 - 6/Turn-Around: The Binary will sleep for the first 5 Minutes in this State.
 After that it checks every 60s for a new OFP (if not directly found).
 When a new OFP has been found, it starts over at 1/At Depature Gate.
+An OFP is considered "new" when the Flight ID (Callsign and/or FlightNumber) are different to the last used OFP.
 <br/><br/>

 **I have installed all that and now the QW start with all the Lights on!**<br/>
 For Reasons unknown, some Combination of QW + GSX + FSUIPC Auto Scripts + RAAS Pro + whatever can trigger the 787 being loaded with all Indication Lights on (the Switch is permanently in On/Test Position).
-The Plane is working normally, so let the Init-Script take care of that or move the Switch manually.
+The Plane is working normally, so let the Init-Script take care of that or move the Switch manually.<br/>
+I've tried to avoid it as much as I can with the Scripts sleeping the first 60 Seconds before doing anything.
+So far FSDT, QualityWings and FS2Crew denied being this a Bug on their Side or an Interaction between them.
+Should I EVER find the real Root-Cause, I'll let you know and will fix or at least try to workaround that!
 <br/><br/>

 **What if I need Help with that?**<br/>